judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-30-visit-brazil-guide.markdown

 In fact, Brazil offers **infinite possibilities** to the traveler.
 Going there may be simpler than many Americans imagine.
 Even so, **some tips** may come in handy before one makes the decision to pack his or her bags and head south.

-{% cloudinary /assets/images/2017/06/SU_SerraGaúcha0106.jpg alt="Sao Pedro Church in Gramado, Brazil" description="Sao Pedro Church in Gramado, Brazil | Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}
+{% cloudinary default /assets/images/2017/06/SU_SerraGaúcha0106.jpg alt="Sao Pedro Church in Gramado, Brazil" description="Sao Pedro Church in Gramado, Brazil | Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## The best time of the year to visit Brazil